vtex-apps/io-documentation/docs/en/GettingStarted/developing-a-pixel-app/5-WritingTheAppsHeaderAndBodyScripts.md

-# Defining the app's header and body scripts
+# Writing the app's header and body scripts

 If your Pixel app employs Javascript, then you’ll also need to add scripts to the store's `<header>` and/or `<body>` tags in order to fetch and send the needed data.